M (Marvel Comics): Final days of Generation X

-When Monet returns, she and Synch continue to grow close and began to intensify their relationship.
-Monet is devastated when Synch sacrifices himself to stop a bomb placed in the academy by Emma Frost's sister Adrienne Frost.
-After the incident, the team questions Emma's leadership abilities after learning that she killed Adrienne in retribution for Synch's death.
+When Monet returns, she and Synch continue to grow close.
+Monet is devastated when Synch sacrifices himself to stop a bomb placed in the academy by Emma Frost's sister Adrienne.
+After the incident, the team questions Emma's leadership abilities after learning that she has killed Adrienne in retribution for Synch's death.
 The school closes when the students decide that their instructors are no longer fit to teach them.

 X-Corps/X-Corporation

-After Generation X disbands, M temporarily joins Banshee's militant X-Corps with Husk and Jubilee to keep an eye on him.
+After Generation X disbands, M temporarily joins Banshee's militant X-Corps to keep an eye on him.
 However, the X-Corps are soon destroyed by Mystique, leaving M to join the X-Corporation's European branch in Paris.